 - The ministry must have a holistic focus, but with a strong emphasis on evangelism.

 - The ministry should be seeking to reach unreached people groups and/or closed countries.
 Church planting should be a goal of the ministry.

 - The missionaries shall have been accepted to membership at Grace for a minimum of three years prior to their missionary service.

-- The missionaries shall have demonstrated significant participation in a ministry at Grace for a minimum of two years prior to their missionary service, so that the Missions Committee can evaluate their level of participation for such service.
+- The missionaries shall have demonstrated significant participation in a ministry at Grace for a minimum of two years prior to their missionary service, so that the Grace Partners Committee can evaluate their level of participation for such service.

 - The location should be strategic for reaching the world.

 - The emphasis of the ministry should be on training and empowering indigenous workers.

 - The missionaries should be committed to long-term ministry.